Georgia Museum of Art receives large gift of “cutting-edge” contemporary art

 This article was written by Hillary Brown and originally posted to UGA Today on March 5, 2020.

-The Georgia Museum of Art at the University of Georgia received a major gift from John and Sara Shlesinger consisting of 110 contemporary works of art from the Shlesingers’ personal collection, spanning a wide variety of artists and mediums.
+The Georgia Museum of Art at the University of Georgia received a major gift from John and Sara Shlesinger consisting of 110 contemporary works of art valued at over $2.6 million from the Shlesingers’ personal collection, spanning a wide variety of artists and mediums.

 A partial list of artists represented in the donation includes Damien Hirst, Daniel Arsham, Shannon Ebner, David Altjmed and Mike Kelley.
 According to William U. Eiland, director of the Georgia Museum of Art, this gift will fundamentally transform how the museum operates.